The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 Suppose you are thinking about going through a detox or alcohol rehab program.
 In that case, it is natural to ask how long this process will take.
 You can't commit to a lifelong process, and having a deadline helps make decisions.

-To be honest, the length of the Detox process depends on a lot of factors.
-Besides the detoxification, you’ll get mental health care and other forms of therapies that will ensure lasting recovery.
+The length of the Detox process depends on a lot of factors.
+Besides the detoxification, you'll get mental health care and other forms of therapies that will ensure lasting recovery.

 - Which substance you have abused

 - If you have abused more than one substance